Seven months after on-field collapse, Denmark’s Christian Eriksen plots his return

 “At the hospital, they kept saying I’d received more and more flowers,” he said.
 “It was weird, because I didn’t expect people to send flowers because I’d died for five minutes.”

 Eriksen visited teammates at Inter Milan’s training facility in early August, but that same month, the Italian Football Federation said he would not be allowed to play in the country’s professional league unless the defibrillator was removed.
-Eriksen and the team mutually agreed to terminate his contract in December.
+Eriksen and the team agreed to terminate his contract in December.

 Weeks before the split, Eriksen, who turns 30 in February, began training by himself at his former youth club’s facility in Denmark.
 In the DR1 interview, he said he is preparing to resume his career.